-- (1) The operator must ensure all mandatory labelling information is clear, legible, indelible, and use terms that are commonly used in the English language unless another language is specified in the relevant Overseas Market Access Requirements (OMARs). - (2) The operator must ensure that no animal material, animal product or packaging material to which this notice pertains may be labelled or marked in any way that could be misleading as to: - a) the intended purpose of any animal material, animal product or packaging material; - b) the fitness of any animal material or product for animal or human consumption; - c) the fitness of any animal material or product for processing for animal or human consumption; or - d) the nature of any animal material, animal product or packaging. - (3) The operator must ensure that if the suitability or origin of animal material for processing or the fitness of animal product for its intended purpose changes after it has been identified, all labelling or the accompanying documentation (where there is no label) must be amended, updated or replaced to reflect the new status of the animal material or product carried out at the earliest opportunity, and: - a) prior to the release of the animal material or product from the premises; or - b) released under controlled conditions to another RMP premises. - (4) The operator must ensure all animal material or product that contains animal material or product derived from live animals imported into New Zealand must be identified as high risk raw material. - (5) The operator must ensure that any false or misleading labelling on reused or recycled packaging resulting from previous uses is removed or defaced at the consigning premises.
+- (1) The operator must ensure aAll mandatory labelling information is must be clear, legible, indelible, and use terms that are commonly used in the English language unless another language is specified in the relevant Overseas Market Access Requirements (OMARs). approved by the Director-General in writing. - (2) An approval under subclause (1) may only be given in relation to a specific one-off lot(s) or batch(es) of animal material or animal product. - (3)(2) The operator must ensure that nNo animal material, animal product or packaging material to which this notice pertains may be labelled or marked in any way that could be misleading as to: - a) the intended purpose of any animal material, animal product or packaging material; - b) the fitness of any animal material or product for animal or human consumption; - c) the fitness of any animal material or product for processing for animal or human consumption; or - d) the nature of any animal material, animal product or packaging material. - (3) The operator must ensure that if the suitability or origin of animal material for processing or the fitness of animal product for its intended purpose changes after it has been identified, all labelling or the accompanying documentation (where there is no label) must be amended, updated or replaced to reflect the new status of the animal material or product carried out at the earliest opportunity, and: - a) prior to the release of the animal material or product from the premises; or - b) released under controlled conditions to another RMP premises. - (4) If the suitability of animal material for processing or the fitness of animal product for its intended purpose changes after it has been identified, all labelling and accompanying documentation must be amended, updated or replaced to reflect the new status of the animal material or product.
+This must be carried out at the earliest opportunity, and must be prior to the release of the animal material or product from the premises. - (4) The operator must ensure aAll animal material or product that contains animal material or product derived from live animals imported into New Zealand must be identified as suchhigh risk raw material. - (5) The operator must ensure that any false or misleading labelling on reused or recycled packaging resulting from previous uses is removed or defaced at the consigning premises.